JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 The recorded Bluetooth trace shows that:

 * the timer isn't active before any movement has commenced, defaults and starts at 0
-* The timer is stopped as soon as the session is paused.
-This suggests that this is based on 'moving time', and not 'absolute time'
 * At an interval rollover, this timer is reset to zero,
 * At a split rollover, the timer is **NOT** reset but continues.

-Thus, this is best mapped to `metrics.interval.timeSpent.moving`.
+* The timer is stopped as soon as the session is paused based on a **planned** pause.
+* The timer continues on an unplanned pause.

+This behaviour seems to between the variables `metrics.interval.timeSpent.moving` and `metrics.interval.timeSpent.total`.
+The easiest mapping is to `metrics.interval.timeSpent.total`, as it naturally continues during pauses and thus doesn't cause a discontinues change in the timer for a normal split rollover.
+Stopping the timer during a planned pause can easily be arranged in the present merge function, and a planned pause always ends in an interval rollover, resetting the timer (and thus hiding any discontinuous timer issues).

 ### Distance